How To Claim Compensation For A Back Injury After A Car Accident

 Claiming Compensation For A Back Injury After A Car Accident – Who Can Claim?

-If you have suffered an injury, such as back pain from a car accident, you might be wondering whether you could receive compensation.
+If you have experienced an injury, such as back pain from a car accident, you could be questioning whether you could receive compensation.

 All back injury claims must meet the personal injury eligibility criteria, which is:

-Road users, including car drivers, owe each other a duty of care to avoid causing harm to one another by using the roads responsibly.
-They must also adhere to the regulations found within the Road Traffic Act 1988 and the Highway Code as part of their duty of care.
-If another driver were to breach their duty of care, and this caused you to suffer a back injury in a car accident, you may be able to make a personal injury claim.
+Road users, including car drivers, owe each other a duty of care to avoid causing one another harm by using the roads responsibly.
+They are also required to adhere to the regulations found within the Highway Code and Road Traffic Act 1988 the as part of their duty of care.
+If another driver were to breach their duty of care, and this caused you to suffer a back injury in a car accident, you may be eligible to make a personal injury claim.

 For more advice on your eligibility to claim compensation for a back injury, you can contact our advisors for free today.
 You can also speak to them about other aspects of claiming, such as potential back injury compensation amounts.